 - Represented Diamond Offshore Drilling, Inc. as borrower in connection with a $285 million revolving credit agreement.

 - Represented Cohen & Co. in connection with a $12 million term-asset-backed securities loan from the Federal Reserve Bank of New York.

 - Represented lender in connection with a $4 million mezzanine financing of a 10MW photovoltaic solar electricity facility in Fairfield Township, New Jersey.
 The mezzanine financing was part of a $41 million overall project financing.

 - Represented developer in $22 million financing for the redevelopment of PlazAmericas (formerly known as Sharpstown Mall) through the Federal New Markets Tax Credit Program.

-- Coastal Energy Co. in a financing secured by a Panamanian ship mortgage.
+- Represented Coastal Energy Co. in a financing secured by a Panamanian ship mortgage.

-- Tinep, S.A. de C.V. in restructuring its joint-venture licensing relationship with Newpark Resources, Inc.
+- Represented Tinep, S.A. de C.V. in restructuring its joint-venture licensing relationship with Newpark Resources, Inc.

-- Special Committee of the Board of Directors of Quest Software in its stock-option-backdating investigation and the related derivative and class-action litigation and government investigations.
+- Represented the Special Committee of the Board of Directors of Quest Software in its stock-option-backdating investigation and the related derivative and class-action litigation and government investigations.

-- Compensation Committee of the Board of Directors of The Meridian Resource Corp. in restructuring the compensation of executive management.
+- Represented the Compensation Committee of the Board of Directors of The Meridian Resource Corp. in restructuring the compensation of executive management.

 - Represented an investor group in connection with the development of a $41 million water park in Corpus Christi, Texas, which is part of a $552 million master plan for hotels, condos, a marina and an extended canal system.